jason-davey/studio/TECHNICAL_SPEC.md

 ## 1. Introduction

 ### 1.1.
 Purpose of the Application
 This Next.js application serves as a platform for managing and previewing content variations for the SecureTomorrow landing page, primarily focused on A/B testing the Hero Section.
-It provides tools to configure content, generate necessary configurations for Firebase A/B testing, preview variations, and leverage AI for content suggestions.
+It provides tools to configure content, generate necessary configurations for Firebase A/B testing, preview variations, and leverage AI for content suggestions (optionally guided by user-provided campaign themes/keywords).

 ### 1.2.
 High-Level Functionality
 - **A/B Test Content Configuration:** Allows users (e.g., marketing team) to define multiple text versions for the landing page's Hero Section (headline, sub-headline, CTA).
 - **AI-Assisted Content Generation:** Provides AI-powered suggestions for headlines, sub-headlines, and CTAs using Genkit and Google's Gemini model.
+Users can provide an optional "Campaign Focus / Keywords" to further tailor these suggestions.
 - **JSON Generation:** Automatically generates JSON output compatible with Firebase Remote Config for each content variation.
 - **Local Configuration Management:** Enables users to save, load, and manage different content configurations directly in their browser's local storage.
 - **Side-by-Side Preview:** Renders two selected content variations on a dedicated preview page for visual comparison.